kalleeh/gurum-cli/README.md

-# Gureume CLI
+# Gurum CLI

-This CLI provides the main developer interface for the Gureume Container Platform.
+This CLI provides the main developer interface for the Gurum Container Platform.
 It provides capabilities for basic app management, creation of pipelines and user management.
 Basic log viewing and filtering can exist for troubleshooting.